 Complete Guide to Fitness Over 40

-By Marnie Kunz
+By Marnie Kunz,

 If you’re looking for help with fitness over 40, you’ve come to the right place.
 As a personal trainer over 40 myself, I’ve learned a lot from experience and also done a lot of research on the subject.
-I personally went through the dreaded late 30s weight gain and declining muscle and was able to develop a workout program and eating plan to lose weight, build muscle and feel better than ever.
+I personally went through the dreaded late 30s weight gain and declining muscle and was able to develop a workout program and eating plan to lose weight, build muscle and feel strong again.
 Here are my best tips to help you improve your fitness over 40, so you can enjoy a healthy and active life for years to come.

 Benefits of Exercise Over 40